nolds9/mm_project1/readme.md

 ### Unsolved Problems

 * When user clicks on multiple cards really fast, they get false matches
-* Website does not look very pretty or professional
 * The matchNumbers method loses its proper context when passed through setTimeout

 ### Bronze, Silver, and Gold Plans